AsePlayer/SW2.5-UC/README.md

 # SW2.5-UC
-Welcome to the Stick War 2.5: User Control Mod made by AsePlayer!
+Welcome to the Stick War 2.5: User Control mod, made by AsePlayer!

 This mod features everyone's favorite classic mechanic from Stick War, the ability to completely control one overpowered unit, reimagined in Stick War 2!